Streaming Desk for Twitch and Gaming

-If you’re looking for an alternative to Kee Klampcheck out Easyfit, they have the same pipe fittings that Iused in this build but they don’t offer custom cut pipe that you can order through the website.
+If you’re looking for an alternative to Kee Klamp, check out Easyfit, they have the same pipe fittings that I used in this build, but they don’t offer custom-cut pipe that you can order through the website.

-A Note About Mounting my Monitor
+A Note About Mounting My Monitor to My Streaming Desk

 Before we jump into the final product, I wanted to talk about the issues I went through trying to find a solution for mounting my monitor.

-I spent a good amount of time looking for ways to mount my monitor to the pipe frame, sadly my initial searches didn’t return anything useful.
+I spent a good amount of time looking for ways to mount my monitor to the pipe frame; sadly, my initial searches didn’t return anything useful.

-So I went with a DIY solution, but that proved to be insecure and ultimately I decided I needed a more “professional” solution.
+So I went with a DIY solution, but that proved to be insecure, and ultimately, I decided I needed a more “professional” solution.

 Assembly was a piece of cake thanks to my detailed SketchUp file.